png261/king-and-pigs/README.md

 # King and Pigs

-**King and Pigs** is a 2D game written in C++ using the SDL2 library, Box2D physics engine, and TinyXML2 for level loading.
+**King and Pigs** is a 2D game written in C++ using the SDL2 libraries, Box2D physics engine, and JsonCpp for level parsing.
 In this game, the player controls a character who must navigate through various levels and defeat enemies.

 ## Prerequisites